Chennai Metro: Rolling stock

-Alstom supplied the rolling stock for the Chennai Metro.
-For the first phase, Alstom supplied 42 train-sets composed of four coaches.
+Alstom supplied the rolling stock for the first phase of the Chennai Metro.
+For the first phase, it supplied 42 train-sets composed of four coaches.
 The first nine train sets were imported from Brazil and the rest were manufactured at Alstom's facility at Sri City near Chennai.
-The trains are air-conditioned with electrically operated automated sliding doors and have a first class compartment with a dedicated section reserved for women.
+The trains are air-conditioned with electrically operated automated sliding doors.
+The trains usually have a first class compartment and a dedicated section reserved for women.

-The trains operate on 25 kV AC traction catenary system with a maximum speed of 120 km/h.
-The trains are connected to the grid via overhead electric cables and are equipped with regenerative braking with a capacity to recover 30–35% of the energy during braking.
-The metro consumes an average of 70 MW of power daily and the electricity is supplied by Tamil Nadu Electricity Board.
-Chennai Metro also uses solar power with an installed capacity of 6.4 MWp, which contributes to about 12-15% of the energy requirement of the metro.
+The trains operate on 25 kV AC electric traction.
+The trains are connected to the grid via overhead lines and are equipped with regenerative braking with a capacity to recover 30–35% of the energy during braking.
+The electricity is supplied by the Tamil Nadu Electricity Board, and the metro system consumed an average of 70 MW of power daily in 2014.
+Chennai Metro also uses solar power with an installed capacity of 6.4 MWp, which contributed to about 12-15% of the energy requirement of the metro in 2023.

 For the second phase, Alstom was awarded a ₹9.47 billion contract to supply 26 trainsets made of three coaches each to be deployed on the Yellow Line.
 In November 2024, CMRL awarded a ₹36.58 billion contract to BEML for the supply of 70 trainsets, made of three coaches each, to be deployed on Red and Purple lines.
-In June 2025, CMRL placed an additional order of 32 driverless trainsets.
+In June 2025, CMRL placed an additional order of 32 driverless trainsets with Alstom.